fishjam-cloud/web-sdk/packages/react-client/readme.md

 # Documentation

-Check out our [documentation](https://fishjam-cloud.github.io/documentation/) on how Fishjam Cloud work and how to integrate our service with your app.
+Check out our [documentation](https://fishjam-cloud.github.io/documentation/) on how Fishjam work and how to integrate our service with your app.

 There is also [API documentation](https://fishjam-cloud.github.io/web-client-sdk/) available.

 # Examples

-There are [few example apps](https://github.com/fishjam-cloud/web-client-sdk/tree/main/examples/react-client#examples-for-fishjam-client) that shows how to use Fishjam Cloud SDKs and service.
+There are [few example apps](https://github.com/fishjam-cloud/web-client-sdk/tree/main/examples/react-client#examples-for-fishjam-client) that shows how to use Fishjam SDKs and service.

 - [Fishjam Chat](https://github.com/fishjam-cloud/web-client-sdk/tree/main/examples/react-client/fishjam-chat) - example video chat app
 - [minimal-react](https://github.com/fishjam-cloud/web-client-sdk/tree/main/examples/react-client/minimal-react) - minimal example that shows how to connect and broadcast screen